jsohan/Darknet-Analysis-Network-Security-/README.md

 # Instillation
 1. Download repository and place inside your projects folder for your complier (Visual studio recommended).
-2. Download the [pcap file](https://drive.google.com/open?id=1jWuCKoDL5kHzjsJhS9TyHVh4abY_fflo "Google Drive") (contailing 2 million data packets) we will be using.
+2. Download the sample [pcap file](https://drive.google.com/open?id=1jWuCKoDL5kHzjsJhS9TyHVh4abY_fflo "Google Drive") (contailing 2 million data packets).
 3. Place this pcap file within the “Network” folder.

     - If using your own pcap file, remember to format the file as libcap.
 You can do this by using "editcap" in comand line.
 This comes with wireshark.

             editcap -F libpcap <filename> <newFileName>(.pcap)